-An additional chilling feature of the ads in the North East local paper this week are those which directly seek out younger people.
+An additional chilling feature of the ads are those which directly seek out younger people.
 At a time where the government is denying housing benefit to 18-21 year olds, there is ever more potential for young men and young women to be drawn into a world of sexual exploitation and harm, in the hidden environment of the abuser’s home.

 The increasing pool of people in our communities who may enter into ‘survival sex’, including some of the most vulnerable, is a consequence of some stark policies introduced by our Government over the past few years.